 * achieves the successful reclamation of lands affected by mineral mining activities.

 Greater sage grouse populations are declining across the western United States.
 The U.S. Fish and Wildlife Service will make a decision in 2015 about whether to list the species under the Endangered Species Act.
-The Governors Conservation Plan for Greater Sage-grouse in Utah was written to prevent such a listing.
-This plan is designated to eliminate the threats facing the sage-grouse populations while balancing the economic and social needs of the residents of Utah.
+The Governors Conservation Plan for Greater Sage-grouse in Utah was written to prevent such a listing, and on February 10,2015, Governor Herbert issued an Executive Order requiring state agencies to coordinate implementation of the Conservation Plan to maintain, improve and enhance greater sage-grouse habitat.
+This plan is designed to eliminate the threats facing the sage-grouse populations while balancing the economic and social needs of the residents of Utah.
 Implementation of the Plan requires a cooperative effort among local, state, and Federal agencies, working in concert with private interests.
 The following map indicates the designated sage-grouse management areas.
 Please contact the Division if you are proposing a mining or exploration project within Sage-grouse habitat as shown on the map.

 Utah Sage Grouse Management Area Map